IPRC-DIP/Chip-Design-LLM-Zoo/README.md

-# AwesomeChipDesignLeaderBoard
+# Chip Design LLM Zoo

-[Chip Design LLM Zoo](https://iprc-dip.github.io/AwesomeChipDesignLeaderBoard): A curated list summarizing current large models for Verilog generation, primarily aimed at evaluating large models used in Verilog code generation tasks.
+[Chip Design LLM Zoo](https://iprc-dip.github.io/Chip-Design-LLM-Zoo/): A curated list summarizing current large models for Verilog generation, primarily aimed at evaluating large models used in Verilog code generation tasks.

 ## The Goal of this Repository